B.Click — play daily, play better —

 Tuning means adjusting each string of your guitar to the correct pitch.
 Guitars naturally go out of tune over time — temperature changes, humidity, and the simple act of playing all cause the strings to drift.

 If you practice with an out-of-tune guitar, you’ll have a harder time developing a good ear for pitch.
+The problem becomes especially noticeable when you play with other people or listen back to a recording — even small pitch differences stand out clearly.
 It might feel like a chore at first, but making tuning a habit before every practice session is well worth it.

 Pluck a String